Improved Hardness Results for Min-Max Optimization with Coupled Constraints: Preliminaries

-On our way to prove our main result, we answer this affirmatively.
-In \Cref{th:qvihardness}, we show that \QVI is \PPAD-Compete even restricting to instances in which: $i)$ the set-valued fixed-point problem is easy (a vector such that $z\in Q(z)$ can be found in polynomial time) and $ii)$ the operator $F$ with the \QVI problem is monotone, \ie
+En route to proving our main result, we answer this affirmatively.
+In \Cref{th:qvihardness} and \Cref{cor:qvihard}, we show that \QVI is \PPAD-complete even restricting to instances in which: $i)$ the set-valued fixed-point problem is easy (a vector such that $z\in Q(z)$ can be found in polynomial time) and $ii)$ the operator $F$ with the \QVI problem is monotone, \ie

 We recall that a monotone operator implies that any VI over a convex set $Q$ can be solved in polynomial time \citep{nemirovski2004prox}.

 \paragraph{Representation of sets} Note that our correspondences are more restrictive than those employed by \citet{papadimitriou2023computational}, which, to our knowledge, is the only work studying a computational version of Kakutani's fixed-point theorem.
 Our primary goal is to demonstrate that these fixed-point problems are challenging even in basic settings, so using simpler correspondences aligns with this objective.